CantSeeMe/ft_printfb/README.md

 LINK

-To link the library, provide "-lft_printf" on gcc
+To link the library, provide "-lftprintf" on gcc

 NOTE